The Layoff Guide

 You must have earned at least $3,080 in your base period with wages in at least two quarters.

-To qualify for unemployment benefits in Georgia, you must meet these requirements:
+To qualify for unemployment benefits in Georgia, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

 1. 1Visit the Georgia DOL website to file online